laravel/docs/queues.md

 <a name="queue-workers-and-deployment"></a>
 ### Queue Workers & Deployment

-Since queue workers are long lived processes, they will not pick up changes to your code without being restarted.
+Since queue workers are long-lived processes, they will not pick up changes to your code without being restarted.
 So, the simplest way to deploy an application using queue workers is to restart the workers during your deployment process.
 You may gracefully restart all of the workers by issuing the `queue:restart` command:

     php artisan queue:restart

-This command will gracefully instruct all queue workers to "die" after they finish processing their current job so that no existing jobs are lost.
-Since the queue workers will die when the `queue:restart` command is executed, you should be running a process manager such as [Supervisor](#supervisor-configuration) which automatically restarts the queue workers.
+This command will instruct all queue workers to gracefully "die" after they finish processing their current job so that no existing jobs are lost.
+Since the queue workers will die when the `queue:restart` command is executed, you should be running a process manager such as [Supervisor](#supervisor-configuration) to automatically restart the queue workers.

 <a name="job-expirations-and-timeouts"></a>
 ### Job Expirations & Timeouts